 The important differences between scope of work and schedule of work

-About 18 months ago I posted “The world’s worst advertising agency scope of work defined by a marketer” where I highlighted the lack of specificity in the scope of work provided.
-However, recently I was challenged to question my opinion on this approach to providing a scope of work.
-The procurement person concerned had read the original post from May 2012 and told me I had confused the “Scope of Work” with the “Schedule of Work”.
+Many years ago, we posted “The world’s worst advertising agency scope of work defined by a marketer” where we highlighted the lack of specificity in the scope of work provided.
+However, this prompted a reader to question my opinion on this approach to providing a scope of work.
+The procurement person concerned had read the original post and told us we had confused the “Scope of Work” with the “Schedule of Work”.

-This is the first time I had heard the phrase “Schedule of Work”.
-Previously I have only ever used “Scope of Work”.
-In fact I had previously provided a fairly comprehensive approach to “Defining the scope of advertising agency services to determine agency compensation” here.
+This was our first time hearing the phrase “Schedule of Work”.
+Previously we have only ever used “Scope of Work”.
+We had previously provided a reasonably comprehensive approach to “Defining the scope of advertising agency services to determine agency compensation” here.

-So exactly what is the difference between a “Scope of Work” and a “Schedule of Work”?
+So exactly what is the difference between a “Scope of Work” and a “Schedule of Work”, and why does it matter?
+Does it even matter?

 scope (noun)